marcopennekamp/lore/specification/multi-functions.md

 ##### Unnamed Parameters

 A **parameter name** may be omitted if it's not used within the function's body.
 Only the parameter type has to be specified.
-Unnamed parameters are especially useful for abstract functions, where parameter names are often redundant.
+Unnamed parameters are especially useful for abstract functions, where parameter names are often redundant or difficult to come up with.

 ###### Example